 Each request received by MHA will require to be considered on its own merits and legal advice will require to be obtained in relation to such requests from time to time.
-The DPO has the responsibility for accepting or refusing the Data Subject's request in accordance with clause 9.3 and will respond in writing to the request.
+The DPO has the responsibility for accepting or refusing the Data Subject's request and will respond in writing to the request.
 Requests for Erasure will be considered and responded to by the Association by one month from the day after the date we receive the request.